ddemkiw/CV/README.md

 - Dedicated to clean, object oriented principles and design

 ###Management & Business Consultation
-- Managed and coordinated teams from six to twenty-six people
+- Managed and coordinated teams from 6 to 26 people
 - Worked closely with manager on various department projects including:
   - hiring new personnel,
   - internal training for new software launches,